Roxolani-Kisho/Finite_Automata/README.md

 # Finite_Automata
-Code to walk a finite Automata and see if it is valid
+Code to walk a finite automata and see if it is valid